Goldendoodles Exercise: Everything you need to know – by Dr. Sara Ochoa

-- Weight gain: Most Goldendoodles are happy just lay around the house and not outside playing.
-Most of these dogs can quickly become a couch potato if you let them.
+- Weight gain: Most Goldendoodles are happy just lying around the house and not outside playing.
+Most of these dogs can quickly become couch potatoes if you let them.
 If you notice that your Goldendoodle has become lazier and is putting on a few extra pounds, they could benefit from some added exercise time.

 - Destructive Behavior: Destructive behavior is another sign that your Goldendoodle is not getting enough of a workout each day.
-Because of the Golden Retriever in their breed, a Goldendoodle can start to chew on things that are off-limits, especially when they are bored or frustrated by extra stored up energy.
-By increasing your Goldendoodle’s daily exercise and giving them chew toys, this should quickly change this behavior.
+Because of the Golden Retriever in their breed, a Goldendoodle can start to chew on things that are off-limits, especially when they are bored or frustrated by extra stored energy.
+Increasing your Goldendoodle’s daily exercise and giving them chew toys, should quickly change this behavior.

 - Excessive energy: Excessive amounts of energy are a common sign that your Goldendoodle needs more physical activity.
 Every dog has a certain energy level.
 Some dogs need more exercise than others do in order to burn off that extra energy.
 When you let your Goldendoodle out to play, and they explode out the door and wildly dashes around the yard in endless laps, consider adding another walk or increasing the length of the walks that you take your Goldendoodle on.
 Also, consider adding another vigorous play session each day.

-Signs Your Goldendoodle Might Be Getting Too much exercise
+Signs Your Goldendoodle Is Getting Too Much Exercise

 Too much exercise can be bad for your Goldendoodle.
 While your dog needs to exercise too much can cause some problems.
 These are common problems seen with a Goldendoodle who has exercised too much.